anthonycaccese/art-book-next-addons/backgrounds/chrizzos-favorites/README.md

 ### Bootlogo

-To use my KNULLI bootlogo, download the `.bmp` file that suits the resolution of your screen and replace your existing `bootlogo.bmp` with the new one.
-You will find more detailed instructions in the [KNULLI wiki](https://knulli.org/configure/customization/bootlogo/).
+To use my KNULLI bootlogo, download the `.bmp` file that suits the resolution of your screen and replace your existing `bootlogo.bmp` with the new one. (**Make sure to change the name to `bootlogo.bmp`!**) You will find more detailed instructions in the [KNULLI wiki](https://knulli.org/configure/customization/bootlogo/).

 The provided KNULLI bootlogo is a combination of the original KNULLI logo and the wallpaper that was used on the earliest KNULLI builds before it was called "KNULLI".
 I do not take credit for either the KNULLI logo or the wallpaper behind it, I just combined the two images because they look great together.